 Duties and Responsibilities:

-The candidate will be responsible for teaching composition, world literature, and other literature courses based on the applicant’s interests.
+The candidate will be responsible for teaching general and organic chemistry, and other courses based on the applicant’s background and college needs.
 Additional responsibilities include advising students, participating in faculty committees, and other duties as described in the Faculty Handbook.
-There is a possibility of a supervisory role in the college’s Writing Center.

 Successful candidate will affirm and support the Mission, Vision, and Statement of Faith of Montreat College as found here: https://www.montreat.edu/about/mission/